ContextLab/CDL-tutorials/packages/README.md

 # CDL python package tutorial
-This tutorial shows how to create a CDL-approved python package and how to generate documentation using sphinx.
+This tutorial shows how to create a CDL-approved python package, organize the code, write examples, tutorials, documentation and tests.

 # Table of contents
 - [Getting started](#getting-started)